cephasara/dell-latitude-7275-hackintosh/README.md

 # dell-latitude-7275-hackintosh
-Files for installing MacOS on Lenovo Yoga 920
+Files for installing MacOS on Dell Latitude 7275.
+This probably works for Dell XPS 12 9250 since they have very similar internals.

 ### What Doesn't Work